-We plan to gain an understanding of the treaties and international agreements with foreign governments Treasury entered into on behalf of the U.S. Government and Treasury's coordination and consultation with the Department of State in connection with those agreements.
+We plan to gain an understanding of the treaties and international agreements with foreign governments that Treasury entered into on behalf of the U.S. Government.
+We will also determine Treasury's coordination and consultation with the Department of State in connection with those agreements.